nodelogicau/coucal-workspaces/README.md

 The type of entities produced is dependent on the strategy employed.
 For example, the invitation list for a meeting (i.e. email addresses) will result in one or more entities of kind individual.
 Whereas for the same meeting a populated location will produce an entity of location kind.
 Similarly, meeting resources such as applications or devices will also use the corresponding kind for linked entities.

+## Filters

+Filters provide the ability to focus on a specific subset of collection data.
+They are easily configurable using a custom query language that supports advanced property matching.

+For example, to filter on all incomplete actions in a collection you can use:

+    concept like "semcal:concept:action" and status in ["in_process", "not_started"]

+For meetings to be held in the next week:

+    concept = "semcal:concept:event:meeting" and dtstart > now() and dtstart < now(1w)

 ## Quick Add